The Non-Toxic Breastfeeding Essentials Every Mom Needs

 Breastfeeding pillows help to raise the baby to the mother’s chest.
 This is especially helpful during those newborn days when their heads are extra bobbly.

 You can place the breastfeeding pillow around your waist and rest the baby and your arm on the pillow.
-This may help with both mother’s body position and to prevent arm strain.
+This may help with both the mother’s body position and to prevent arm strain.

 Two of the most popular breastfeeding pillows, the Boppy and My Breast Friend, work well and meet the needs of many moms and their babies.
 However, most traditional breastfeeding pillows are made with polyurethane foam.